Mutualism (economic theory): Free association

 Mutualists argue that association is only necessary where there is an organic combination of forces.
 An operation requires specialization and many different workers performing tasks to complete a unified product, i.e. a factory.
 In this situation, workers are inherently dependent on each other; without association, they are related as subordinate and superior, master and wage-slave.
 An operation that an individual can perform without the help of specialized workers does not require association.
 Proudhon argued that peasants do not require societal form and only feigned association for solidarity in abolishing rents, buying clubs, etc. He recognized that their work is inherently sovereign and free.

 For Proudhon, mutualism involved creating industrial democracy.
 In this system, workplaces would be "handed over to democratically organised workers' associations. ...
 We want these associations to be models for agriculture, industry and trade, the pioneering core of that vast federation of companies and societies woven into the common cloth of the democratic social Republic".

 K. Steven Vincent notes in his in-depth analysis of this aspect of Proudhon's ideas that "Proudhon consistently advanced a program of industrial democracy which would return control and direction of the economy to the workers".
 For Proudhon, "strong workers' associations ... would enable the workers to determine jointly by election how the enterprise was to be directed and operated on a day-to-day basis".

+Law

+According to a mutualist and a Proudhon scholar Shawn P. Wilbur, Proudhon saw necessity as the only law applicable to anarchistic relations.
+Shawn considers a consistently anarchic society to be alegal, meaning nothing is prohibited or permitted by the legal order.